scenthr/machine-learning/projects/capstone/capstone_proposal_template_Sasa_Pavkovic.md

 ### Problem Statement
 _(approx. 1 paragraph)_

 The problem that will be solved is predicting future sales based on the historical observed temporal data.
 Main idea for solving the problem is to do feature engineering such that the temporal structure is transformed into features.
 Then standard regression algorithms can be used to make a prediction for the next period.
-We want to predict how much future sales in dollars will happen in the next year.
+We want to predict total sales in US dollars in the next period.

+[Here you can maybe change what the goal of the prediction actually is!!!]

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_

 The datasets will be taken from the related Kaggle competition.

 We have daily historical sales data.
 Note that the list of shops and products slightly changes every month.
-Creating a robust model that can handle such situations is part of the challenge.

-File descriptions
+###### File descriptions ######
 sales_train.csv - the training set.
 Daily historical data from January 2013 to October 2015. test.csv - the test set.
-You need to forecast the sales for these shops and products for November 2015. sample_submission.csv - a sample submission file in the correct format. items.csv - supplemental information about the items/products. item_categories.csv  - supplemental information about the items categories. shops.csv- supplemental information about the shops.
+The test that we will use for predictions sample_submission.csv - a sample submission file in the correct format (related to Kaggle submissions) items.csv - supplemental information about the items/products. item_categories.csv  - supplemental information about the items categories. shops.csv- supplemental information about the shops.

-Data fields
+###### Data fields #######
 ID - an Id that represents a (Shop, Item) tuple within the test set shop_id - unique identifier of a shop item_id - unique identifier of a product